GlobalFishingWatch/GFW_technical_documentation/Fishing-events.md

 Fishing Events is a GFW data product which groups AIS fishing positions together into events.
-The Fishing Events table has a set of minimally restrictive rules applied to remove fishing positions considered to be likely noise.
-See data description for more details.
+In addition to grouping fishing positions together, the Fishing Events table also has a set of minimally restrictive rules applied to separate large fishing events and to remove fishing events considered to be likely noise.

-The fishing events table was updated to its current logic during the 20201001 pipe update and is currently visualized in the GFW public map.
+The current fishing events table was implemented in the 20201001 pipe as a proto table (`world-fishing-827.pipe_production_v20201001.proto_events_fishing`).
+The proto_events_fishing is currently visualized in the GFW public map.

-Previously (pipeline versions prior to 20201001), fishing events were based on a simpler logic and were utilized in a limited capacity.
-In the old version fishing events were defined by if there were consecutive AIS points considered ‘fishing’ by the neural net, or they were only separated in time by a short duration (e.g., 10 minutes) they were grouped into a single fishing event by a vessel.
+In the previous version, fishing events were more simply defined.
+Events were created if consecutive AIS points were considered ‘fishing’ by the neural net, and fishing events were grouped if they were only separated in time by a short duration (e.g., 10 minutes).
+There were no restrictions to remove likely noise nor to separate events made of AIS positions in different seg_id's.

 ## Key Tables